 In August 2008, the Center moved to an off-campus building near The University of Texas to accommodate growing operational needs related to the large numbers of colleges participating in the work.
-CCSSE remains the Center's flagship survey as the Center continues quantitative and qualitative work with community colleges across the United States, British Columbia, Nova Scotia, Ontario, Quebec, the Northern Marianas, and the Marshall Islands.
+CCSSE remains the Center's flagship survey as the Center continues quantitative and qualitative work with community colleges across the United States, Canada, and several island nations.

-The organization has grown to include a staff of professionals with a wide variety of skills, plus doctoral interns, doctoral research assistants, and undergraduate student workers serving more than 800 different community colleges.
-Since 2002, the Center has surveyed more than 1,590,000 community college students cumulatively representing a total credit enrollment of more than 5.4 million students.
-Member colleges represent more than 69 percent of U.S. community colleges (1,100+ accredited, public associate-degree-granting institutions).
+The organization has grown to include a staff of professionals with a wide variety of skills, plus doctoral interns, doctoral research assistants, and undergraduate student workers, serving more than 900 different community colleges.
+Since 2002, the Center has surveyed nearly 3 million community college students cumulatively representing a total credit enrollment of more than 6.5 million students.
+Member colleges represent an overwhelming majority of all accredited, public, associate-degree-granting institutions in the United States.

 Today, the Center is known nationally for a variety of activities and accomplishments, including the following: